Guide to studying Town & Country Planning and Landscape Design

 - BA Spatial Economics and Development

 Courses are assessed in a variety of ways.
-This mostly includes coursework, presentations, group work, workshops and exams.
+This mainly includes coursework, presentations, group work, workshops and exams.
 In the final year, there is usually a research-based dissertation.

 Examples of taught MAs and research degrees at postgraduate level include straight MAs in Town Planning, Country Planning and Landscape Design, as well as master's courses in Advanced Sustainable Urban Design, Architecture and Urbanism, and Building in Development.